 “The last thing we need is icy roads and sidewalks.”

 As if on cue, the wind whistled, rattling the windows.
 Jack sipped his coffee, glad to be inside the house, safe and warm.
 “That ice storm last year took out power lines and turned the streets into a skating rink.
 Breaking a bone or having a car accident tonight would suck for the wedding guests.”

-Shane grunted his assent and snagged one of the cookies from the box.
+Grunting his agreement, Shane snagged one of the cookies from the box.
 “You and Gabe are still staying the night at the hotel, right?”

 A Friday night wedding, on Valentine’s Day, at a boutique hotel in Center City, where he and Gabe had a room reserved, would be the perfect start to their own celebration.
 “Actually, I changed it to the whole weekend.
 I thought it would be nice.
 I’ve been working hard, and he’s been working hard, and a weekend away, even if it is in the same city, seemed like a good idea.
 And now, with the weather, I’m glad we won’t have to venture outside until Sunday afternoon.”

 “Lucky.
 I’ll be shuttling people around the city all weekend.”
 Shane gestured to the bag he’d given Jack.
 “Gabe said that he’d be home in a few hours, but you should open that now.”

 Jack pulled out the bakery’s tissue paper stamped with yellow cupcakes.
 Inside the bag lay a square bakery box and a large envelope.
 He set the envelope on the table and then opened the box.
 The scent of chocolate wafted toward him from an oversized cupcake covered with a cloud of white frosting and a sprinkling of red and pink hearts.
 A tiny card fluttered to the table.
 For us, for sharing, for later.